How to Immigrate From Singapore to Canada

 When you create your Express Entry Profile, you are given a score based on the Comprehensive Ranking System that measures your eligibility to move to the country.

 You may not know, but Canada is facing an increasingly aging population.
-What this means is that many of its talented and skilled workforce are retiring in the next couple of years and the country desperately needs talented foreign workers to fill the labour market gaps.
+What this means is that many of its talented and skilled workforces are retiring in the next couple of years and the country desperately needs talented foreign workers to fill the labour market gaps.

 To combat the aging population problem, the country has introduced very specific Canadian immigration visa options like the Global Talent Stream that allows highly skilled and talented IT specialists to move to the country within two weeks!

-Another example of a very job specific work visa is the British Columbia Healthcare Professionals Stream.
+Another example of a very job-specific work visa is the British Columbia Healthcare Professionals Stream.
 This stream was designed solely to help medical professionals, like GPs, Registered Nurses, psychiatrist nurses and several more medical occupations immigrate to British Columbia.

-If you want to come to Canada as an international student, not only can you get access to world renowned education from institutions like the University of Toronto and Vancouver, you can also improve your chances to become a permanent resident through one of the graduation visas offered in different provinces like the International Graduate Program.
+If you want to come to Canada as an international student, not only can you get access to world-renowned education from institutions like the University of Toronto and Vancouver, you can also improve your chances to become a permanent resident through one of the graduation visas offered in different provinces like the International Graduate Program.

 Do you want to learn how to immigrate from Singapore to Canada successfully?
 Get professional assistance to help explain each step of the application process.
 Just complete this contact form to get a call within 48 hours.
 Learn all you need to know to get your Canadian immigration underway!